 There’s one envelope.
 Not too much, but sometimes it’s definitely better having less possibilities – at least, that’s my experience.
 Good music is not a product of tons of features.
 I remember well being confused all the time while working on Yamaha’s extraordinary CS-30.
 A lovely synth with heaps of features, but still, I had no chance to feel creative with it. (“Envelope 1 and 2 can be positive or negative, envelope 3 is positive only.
 So, ENV1 pos is called A, neg is B, ENV2 pos is C and its negative output D, finally ENV3 is E. Please remember all those letters!”).

-If the head is filled with technical aspects, the music gets totally lost.
+If your head is filled with technical aspects, the music gets totally lost.
 I prefer the simple things.
 I prefer the Axxe.

 Very good interfacing: CV/gate/trig IN and OUT.
 Audio-out Low and Audio-out High.
 Last but not least: audio-IN and pedal (controlling the filter).

-Nice ARP-sound.
-Equivalent to the Odyssey, sometimes to the 2600.
+Nice ARP sound.
+Equivalent to the ARP Odyssey, sometimes to the ARP 2600.
 What you get are good bass-sounds, strong leadsounds full of character (thanks to the PPCs), surprising fx-sounds (thanks to the pedal-port and to such external modulation sources as high-rate LFOs or analog sequencers).
 Certainly there are sonical limitations.
 Crossmodulation can’t be effected with one VCO, neither can ringmodulation.
-The same goes for some special sound creations easily done on the ARP-2600.
+The same goes for some special sound creations easily done on the ARP 2600.
 But look, this is a small synthesizer!
 Therefore it sounds superb!
 It may be of limited concept, but it has much of the beautiful and vivid sound potential characteristic of all ARP-instruments.